phptek/silverstripe-verifiable/README.md

  2. To use an alternative to Chainpoint, the module's pluggable API allows developers to use a different Merkle backend.

 See the `GatewayProvider` and `ServiceProvider` interfaces in the "src/Backend" directory, as well as `BackendServiceFactory` to see how backends are instantiated.
+Once you've developed your backend, refer to the "Configuration" section above, for how to override the module's default "Chainpoint" backend.

 ## Known Issues and Caveats